Language Resource Center

 - Viewing Room: Located in Carnegie 211, this room is used for video screenings; faculty and students may use the room to watch videos as required for their courses.

 - Equipment: Houses media equipment that students may use for coursework or research in a collaborative space.
-Examples: Video cameras, and headsets.
+Examples: Video cameras, headsets, and laptops.